emil-muzz/emil-muzz/genai-tricks.md

 - Intel Core i3-9100F @ 3.60 GHz
 - Corsair Vengeance LPX DDR4 @ 16 GB

-Even with these limited specs I can run a 7b text-completion model and a Stable Diffusion 1.5 model simultaneously, and see generated responses within a minute or less in most cases.
+Even with these limited specs I can run a 7b text-completion model and a Stable Diffusion 1.5 model simultaneously, and see generated responses within a minute or less.

 :warning: _The immutable version of HoloISO makes most of the filesystems read-only, which makes installing build packages and compiling from source challenging.
 My (inelegant) solution is to run everything in an arch chroot jail.
-Archlinux-bootstrap raises what can grow into a significant storage requirement if you experiment with a number of models.
+This raises what can grow into a significant storage requirement if you experiment with a number of models.
 If you're going to try this with a Steam Deck, I advise you do similar from an SD card._

  ## API